 5. Heuristics and biases

 13. Selection of delusion

-Optimally Irrational: The Hidden Benefits of Bad Instincts provides economists, social scientists and researchers in behavioral economics with a clear view of the frontier of research in economics and other behavioral sciences, including how the different biases unveiled by behavioral economics make sense when we try to optimize problems.
+Optimally Irrational: The Good Reasons We Behave the Way We Do provides economists, social scientists and researchers in behavioral economics with a clear view of the frontier of research in economics and other behavioral sciences, including how the different biases unveiled by behavioral economics make sense when we try to optimize problems.
 The book evaluates the role of bias in human economic behavior, considers the human decision-making processes as the product of natural selection, and explores why we behave the way we do.

-- Explains how biases may be adaptive solutions to well-posed optimization problems under constraints
+- Explains how biases are often adaptive solutions to well-posed optimization problems under constraints

 - Unites advances in behavioral economics with those from other behavioral sciences and evolutionary biology

 Anybody interested in human behaviour.
 It is written to be accessible to a wide readership.
 Researchers in behavioural sciences (economics, pychology, sociology, biology)

 - Paperback ISBN: